Spirik/GEM/README.md

 #### setup() function

-In `setup()` function of the sketch define modes of the pins push buttons are connected to:
+In `setup()` function of the sketch define modes of the pins push-buttons are connected to:

 ```cpp
 pinMode(downPin, INPUT);